This page tells you what Ontario’s Not-for-Profit Corporations Act (ONCA) says about how you report on your finances.

 - from the government, or

-- as donations from people who are not members, employees, or their close relations.
+- as donations from people or organizations who are not members, employees, or their close relations.

 |Annual revenue||Public benefit corporation||Not a public benefit corporation|